TheYoBots/Lishogi-Bot/README.md

 ## Lishogi OAuth
 - Create an account for your bot on [Lishogi.org](https://lishogi.org/signup).
 - **NOTE: If you have previously played games on an existing account, you will not be able to use it as a bot account.**
-- Once your account has been created and you are logged in, [create a personal OAuth2 token with the "Play games with the bot API" ('play:bot' scopes)](https://lishogi.org/account/oauth/token/create?scopes[]=bot:play&description=Lishogi+Bot+Token) selected and a description added.
+- Once your account has been created and you are logged in, [create a personal OAuth2 token with the "Play games with the bot API" ('bot:play' scopes)](https://lishogi.org/account/oauth/token/create?scopes[]=bot:play&description=Lishogi+Bot+Token) selected and a description added.
 - A `token` (e.g. `xxxxxxxxxxxxxxxx`) will be displayed.
 Store this in the `config.yml` file as the `token` field.
 - **NOTE: You won't see this token again on Lishogi, so save it or store it somewhere.**